RakhithJK/BishopFox-sliver-wiki/Pivots.md

 ## TCP Pivots

-TCP pivots are implemented in pure Go and supported on all platforms.
+TCP pivots are implemented in pure Go and are supported on all platforms.

 ## Named Pipe Pivots (SMB)